-\paragraph{Realistic datasets for ML-based cybersecurity} Prior work also focused on the problem of realistic datasets and benchmark datasets for ML-based cybersecurity.
-Sommer and Paxon~\cite{sommer2010outside} highlighted the challenges of creating realistic network intrusion detection datasets, mostly due to privacy concerns; attempts to create datasets artificially, such as DARPA98-99\cite{lippmann20001999} and KDD99\cite{kdd_cup}, failed because they introduced artifacts~\cite{mahoney2003analysis, engelen2021troubleshooting, mchugh2000testing}.
 Similarly, Jian et al.~\cite{jiang2024benchmfc} created a benchmark dataset for Windows malware by sampling from VirusShare, following a similar dataset curation pipeline to the one we presented.
-However, we focus on factors related to representativeness, such as sample size and markets, rather than the quality of family labels. \cite{ceschin2024machine} also presented a preliminary discussion on dataset size and markets but lacks empirical evaluation or concrete recommendations, while we provide both.
-Notably, \cite{ceschin2024machine} calls for better dataset practice---our work directly answers its call.
-Recently, Flood et al.~\cite{flood2024bad} identified six poor practices in NIDS-specific dataset including poor data diversity, highly dependent features, unclear ground truths, traffic collapse artificial diversity, and wrong labels.
-Instead of focusing on the limitations of network datasets, we focus our attention on the Android malware domain, where the presence of the \androzoo~\cite{androzoourl,allix2016androzoo,alecci2024androzoo} has offered more opportunities to build more realistic datasets.
-Furthermore, all our factors are directly applicable during the sampling process, helping to prevent the identified ``bad'' choices in \cite{flood2024bad}. \cite{ge2021impact} analyzed three datasets factors (i.e. class imbalance, quality, and timelines) by examining three state-of-the-art datasets.
-We differ from this work as we not only show how our sampling factors can affect the sampled distribution but also give actionable recommendations that researchers can follow to reduce the biases highlighted in \cite{ge2021impact}.
+However, we focus on factors related to representativeness, such as sample size and markets, rather than the quality of family labels.
+Ceschin et al.~\cite{ceschin2024machine} also presented a preliminary discussion on dataset size and markets but lacks empirical evaluation or concrete recommendations, while we provide both.
+Notably, they call for better dataset practices---our work directly answers their call.
+Recently, Flood et al.~\cite{flood2024bad} identified six poor practices in NIDS-specific datasets, including poor data diversity, highly dependent features, unclear ground truths, traffic collapse, artificial diversity, and wrong labels.
+Instead of focusing on the limitations of network datasets, we focus our attention on the Android malware domain, where the presence of \androzoo~\cite{androzoourl,allix2016androzoo,alecci2024androzoo} allows us to build more realistic datasets.
+Furthermore, our factors are directly applicable during the sampling process, helping to prevent the identified ``bad'' choices in \cite{flood2024bad}.
+Ge et al.~\cite{ge2021impact} analyzed three dataset factors (\ie class imbalance, quality, and timelines) by examining three state-of-the-art datasets.
+We differ from this work as we not only show how our sampling factors can affect the sampled distribution, but also give actionable recommendations that researchers can follow to reduce the biases highlighted in \cite{ge2021impact}.
 Additionally, we do not limit our work to only two state-of-the-art datasets, but instead include the wider Android population in our experimental analysis.
-In conclusion, we identify five factors that can affect realistic evaluations and that can be controlled with actionable recommendations (\autoref{sec:factor-analysis}).
+In conclusion, we identify five factors that can affect realistic evaluations and that can be controlled with actionable recommendations (\autoref{sec:preliminary-observations}).